Skip to content

 Household Support Fund

-Cornwall Council has secured a further £9 million pounds from the Department for Work and Pensions (DWP).
-Known as the Household Support Fund (HSF).
+Cornwall Council has secured a further £4.5 million pounds from the Department for Work and Pensions (DWP).
+This funding is to continue the Household Support Fund for a further 6 months.
+The fund will run from 1 October 2024 to 31 March 2025.

 The Council and partner organisations will use the remaining money to help support those most in need.